vemonet/shapes-of-you/README.md

 🕸 Query the [SPARQL endpoint on YASGUI](http://yasgui.triply.cc/#query=PREFIX%20rdfs%3A%20%3Chttp%3A%2F%2Fwww.w3.org%2F2000%2F01%2Frdf-schema%23%3E%0APREFIX%20dc%3A%20%3Chttp%3A%2F%2Fpurl.org%2Fdc%2Felements%2F1.1%2F%3E%0APREFIX%20dcterms%3A%20%3Chttp%3A%2F%2Fpurl.org%2Fdc%2Fterms%2F%3E%0Aselect%20distinct%20*%20where%20%7B%20%0A%20%20%20%20%3FshapeFileUri%20a%20%3Chttps%3A%2F%2Fschema.org%2FDataDownload%3E%20%3B%0A%20%20%20%20%20%20%20%20rdfs%3Alabel%20%3Flabel%20%3B%0A%20%20%20%20%20%20%20%20dc%3Asource%20%3Frepository%20%3B%0A%20%20%20%20%20%20%20%20dcterms%3AhasPart%20%3Fshapes%20.%0A%7D&endpoint=https%3A%2F%2Fgraphdb.dumontierlab.com%2Frepositories%2Fshapes-registry&requestMethod=GET&tabTitle=Query&headers=%7B%7D&contentTypeConstruct=application%2Fn-triples%2C*%2F*%3Bq%3D0.9&contentTypeSelect=application%2Fsparql-results%2Bjson%2C*%2F*%3Bq%3D0.9&outputFormat=table).

-Shapes of You is a registry for SHACL & ShEx shapes, and SPARQL query files, published to public GitHub repositories.
+**Shapes of you** is a registry for SHACL & ShEx shapes, and SPARQL query files, published to public GitHub repositories.

 Add one of these  topics to your GitHub repository, we automatically index files from public repositories everyday at 1:00 and 13:00 🕐